thinksalot/notes/git.md

 ### Undo last (pushed) commit
 `git revert HEAD` This will reverse the effects of an earlier commit (often a faulty one) and record a new commit.
 The faulty commit will remain in the log list.

+### Remove files from staging area
+`git reset HEAD file.txt` Reset index entries for `file.txt` to its state at `HEAD`, without touching working tree (ie all changes to the file since last commit remain intact).
+This is the opposite of doing `git add file.txt`

 ### References
 * http://www.gitguys.com/topics/whats-the-deal-with-the-git-index/